My Favourite Corgi

 No, you’re not going crazy.
 You’ve simply stumbled across one of life’s beautiful treats: the fluffy corgi!

 You’ve seen the perfectly groomed corgis of Instagram fame.
 Now meet their wild sibling (not actually wild – perfectly domesticated!).
-This counterpart is known as the long-haired corgi.
-Here’s a sample:

 It’s not a separate breed like the Pembroke Welsh Corgi is to the Cardigan Corgi.
 There is no special diet, or ear shape, or health problem specific to fluffies.
-The gene that affects fluffiness is set to only influence that area of the body.

 That also means that you can have a fluffy Pembroke Welsh Corgi or a fluffy Cardigan Corgi.
 Or even a fluffy crossbreed.
 Now, as to which one you get – or whether you opt for a short-hair instead – that’s up to you.

-The science behind Fluffy Corgis
+The science behind fluffy corgis

 Parents pass down genes to their puppies.
 These can either be Dominant or Recessive.
 A puppy will get one gene from each parent.
 This means a puppy can have: